HomeBlog Home

 Avoid using love letters to get your contract accepted In the past, buyers were told to write a personal letter to the seller to stand out.
 You may still read this advice online, but times have changed.
 Real estate professionals now avoid these letters because they can break fair housing laws.

 Including a letter with details about yourself or your family can lead to legal issues.
-Some buyers have claimed their offer was rejected for unfair reasons such as race or family status.
+Some buyers have claimed their offers were rejected for unfair reasons, such as race or family status.
 To keep things fair, the National Association of Realtors says agents should not share these letters at all.

 Focus on presenting a strong offer that meets the seller's needs and leave out any personal notes.
 This keeps your offer fair and avoids problems for everyone involved.